dutchLuck/webtime/README.md

 # webtime
-This command line utility program is named "webtime" as it obtains the date and time from the header part of a web server reply.
+This command line utility program is named "webtime" as it obtains the (UTC) date and time from the header part of a web server reply.
 ```
 % ./webtime www.google.com
-Date: Mon, 17 Mar 2025 10:04:29 GMT
+Date: Wed, 19 Mar 2025 23:49:49 GMT
 %
 ```
 webtime has the following options; -